 The time to complete a mystery shopping experience can range from 20 minutes to over an hour.
 It all depends on the goals and objectives of the research.

 Yes.
+And you can contact us right here to get a quote.
 Okay, moving on to the next section…

 Alright, fine.
-Let’s add some context to why organizations should hire a market research company for their competitor analysis.
+Let’s add some context to why organizations should hire a competitive intelligence company for your analysis.

 Or watch this short video before choosing to conduct market research in-house.